Becoming the coach I am today(lieber auf deutsch lesen?)

 Credentials: Studies of economics & economic history at UCL London, Masters degree in psychology from Hamburg University; Professional Accredited Coach-Supervisor (CAKO); Completed and taught systemic coaching and supervision trainings.

-More (much more) about me here:
+More (much more) about me, if you scroll down here:

 - Very high or significant benefits of coaching for me personally 85.7%